-The only thing you have to worry about at the start of the game with Bandit is your armor.
+Your armor is the only thing you have to worry about at the start of the game with Bandit.
 While armor doesn’t matter in Dark Souls so long as you’re not getting slow rolls, the Bandit’s starting armor isn’t all that.
 This shouldn’t matter too much, but it will cost you in combat if you’re reckless.

 Effective Bandit Combat

 For the early game, though, you’re not going to have much success using Dex-scaling weapons because you haven’t leveled up the stat yet.
-Instead, you’re going to want to be taking advantage of your naturally high Strength.
+Instead, you will want to take advantage of your naturally high Strength.